Return to site

 · Music,Love,Joy,Inspiration,Concerts

-I have been listening to the Grateful Dead for over 40 years.
+I've been listening to the Grateful Dead for over 40 years.
 What's interesting is that the songs that were my favorites when I was 15 or 16 no longer are -- with just one exception -- my love of the song, Terrapin Station as the band's magnum opus has never wavered!

 The first Dead album I bought was a greatest hits album, Skeletons from the Closet: The Best of Grateful Dead which they released in 1974 and I bought in ’75 or ’76.
 It’s not surprising that the Dead songs I first fell in love with were the (pretty wonderful) pop songs which were all on that album.
 Truckin’, Sugar Magnolia, and Friend of the Devil – all taken from their American Beauty album, and Uncle John’s Band and Casey Jones, from the Workingman’s Dead album.